2012 Lunar New Year

 I visited the Saigon Fine Arts Museum today and then wandered around District 1.
-It was a hot day but the streets were quieter on the eve of the big celebration tomorrow – 2012 Lunar New Year’s Eve – the Year of the Dragon!
-There are gazillions of yellow mums and other flowers in special displays and street decorations throughout Saigon – very beautiful!
-To say countries in the world get super serious about their traditional holidays is an understatement.
+It was a hot day, but the streets were quieter on the eve of the big celebration tomorrow – 2012 Lunar New Year’s Eve – the Year of the Dragon!
+There are gazillions of yellow chrysanthemums and other flowers in special displays and street decorations throughout Saigon – very beautiful!
+To say countries in the world are super serious about their traditional holidays is an understatement.

-The first level of the museum displays a combination of traditional Chinese art, modern art, Belle Époque, and Soviet propaganda art and to me it was not exceptional.
+The first level displays a combination of traditional Chinese art, modern art, Belle Époque, and Soviet propaganda art.
+To me, this display wasn’t exceptional.
 The second floor has mostly political art – meaning propaganda – on the Vietnam War.
 There was also Chinese-style porcelain, oil on canvas, and lacquer.

-After touring the museum I decided to have Dim Sum lunch at Kabin Restaurant in the 5-star Renaissance Riverside Hotel along the Saigon River.
-They have a fantastic Dim Sum lunch special and Kabin ranks among the top finest Chinese restaurants in Ho Chi Minh.
-In my opinion their Dim Sum can’t begin to hold a candle to those I regularly enjoyed in San Francisco’s China Town while living there for 35 years – the food wasn’t even close!
+After touring the museum, I decided to have Dim Sum lunch at Kabin Restaurant in the 5-star Renaissance Riverside Hotel along the Saigon River.
+They have a fantastic Dim Sum lunch, and Kabin ranks among the top finest Chinese restaurants in Ho Chi Minh City.
+In my opinion, their Dim Sum can’t begin to hold a candle to those I enjoyed in San Francisco’s Chinatown while living there for over 35 years – the food wasn’t even close!

 The old French Colonial hotels along the river like the Majestic, Grand, and Riverside are absolutely spectacular buildings – couldn’t get enough of them!